 10. The first time he went to his Zen monastery near L.A, he dropped out of line at breakfast, sneaked down to the parking lot, got in his car and drove to Mexico.

 11. He invented a cocktail called Red Needle.

-12. His favorite song is “Blueberry Hill” by Fats Domino
+12. His favorite song was “Blueberry Hill” by Fats Domino.

-13. He considers Jennifer Warnes the most underrated pop singer.
+13. He considered Jennifer Warnes the most underrated pop singer.